Dubai International Airport: Construction

+The advent of wide-body aircraft required further airport development in the 1970s and plans for a new terminal, runways, and taxiways capable of coping with international flights were drawn up.
+The construction of a new terminal building (now Terminal 1) consisting of a three-story building 110 m long with an enclosed floor area of 13400 m2.
+A new 28 m control tower was also constructed.
+It consisted of a series of slender columns which at their tops spread to form squares and resemble stylized palm trees.
+The terminal also included four inclined piers which gave access to the apron via helical ramps at their outer ends.
+At the eastern end of the building was a golden dome-shaped VIP suite.
+In the terminal, passenger handling on the main, or first floor, operational services at ground level, and public lounges and restaurants on the top floor.
+This new terminal opened on 15 May 1971.

+The original terminal building, which was opened in 1960, was abandoned after the construction of Terminal 1 in 1971 and was demolished in the early 1990s.
+The terminal was located a short way west of Terminal 1 and is now an aircraft parking area.

-Expansion continued in the early 1970s including ILS Category II equipment, lengthening existing runway to 12500 ft, installation of a non-directional beacon (NDB), diesel generators, taxiways, etc. This work made handling the Boeing 747 and Concorde possible.
+Expansion continued in the early 1970s including ILS Category II equipment, lengthening the existing runway to 12500 ft, installation of a non-directional beacon (NDB), diesel generators, taxiways, etc. This work made handling the Boeing 747 and Concorde possible.
 Several runway and apron extensions were carried out through the decade to meet growing demand.

-1971 saw the new precision category 2 Approach and Runway Lighting System being commissioned.
-The construction of the Airport Fire Station and the installation of the generators were completed in December of that year and were fully operational in March 1972.
-The ruler also commissioned and inaugurated the Long-range Surveillance System on 19 June 1973.
+The new precision category 2 Approach and Runway Lighting System was commissioned in 1971.
+The construction of the Airport Fire Station and the installation of the generators were completed in December 1971 and were fully operational in March 1972.
+The ruler of Dubai also commissioned and inaugurated the Long-range Surveillance System on 19 June 1973.

-With the expansion of the Airport Fire Services, it was necessary to find more suitable accommodation, and a hangar-style building was made available to them at the end of 1976.
-This was located midway between the runway ends to facilitate efficient operations.
-A new building was also constructed to house the Airport Maintenance Engineer, Electronics Engineering section, and Stores unit.
+With the expansion of the Airport Fire Services, it became necessary to find more suitable hangars.
+A hangar-style building was made available for use at the end of 1976.
+This building was strategically located midway between the runway ends to facilitate efficient operations.
+Additionally, a new building was constructed to house the Airport Maintenance Engineer, Electronics Engineering section, and Stores unit.

-Expansion of the Airport Restaurant and Transit Lounge including the refurbishing of the upper level and the provision of a new kitchen was completed in December 1978.
+Expansion and refurbishment of the Airport Restaurant and Transit Lounge, including a new kitchen, were completed in December 1978.